-Building services engineers design, install and maintain the services that are needed to allow the building to do what it's designed to.
-These services include:
+Your role as a building services engineer is to design, install and maintain the services that allow a building to do what it's designed to.

 - sustainable and renewable energy.